 WORKFORCE HOUSING: Housing which is intended for sale and which is Affordable to a household with an income of no more than 100 percent of the median income for a 4-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development.
-Workforce Housing also means Rental Housing which is Affordable to a household with an income of no more than 60 percent of the median income for a 3-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development of Housing and Urban Development.
-Workforce Housing is located as published annually by the United States Department of Housing and Urban Development.
+Workforce Housing also means Rental Housing which is Affordable to a household with an income of no more than 60 percent of the median income for a 3-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development of Housing and Urban Development for a 3-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development.
 Housing developments that exclude minor children from more than 20 percent of the units, or in which more than 50 percent of the dwelling units have fewer than two bedrooms, shall not constitute Workforce Housing for the purposes of the Workforce Housing Overlay District.